Roger Goodell: Involvement in the 2011 NFL lockout

-Bountygate
+Handling of Bountygate

 In March 2012, Goodell revealed evidence that players and coaches on the New Orleans Saints had instituted a bounty program in which Saints defensive players were paid bonuses for deliberately knocking opposing players out of games.
 Then-defensive coordinator Gregg Williams administered the program, and as many as 27 Saints defensive players were involved.
 Later that month, Goodell handed down some of the harshest penalties in NFL history.
 He suspended Williams, who had left to become defensive coordinator of the St. Louis Rams, indefinitely (Williams was reinstated at the start of the 2013 season).
 Goodell also suspended head coach Sean Payton for the entire 2012 season, general manager Mickey Loomis for eight games and assistant head coach Joe Vitt for six games.
 Additionally, the Saints themselves were fined a league maximum $500,000 and had to forfeit their second round draft picks in 2012 and 2013.
 Goodell was particularly upset that those involved in the program lied about it during two separate league investigations of the program.
 Sanctions for players were not handed down at the time, and Goodell stated he would refrain from penalizing players until the NFLPA completed its investigation of the affair.

-2012 referee lockout
+Replacement referees and involvement in the 2012 referee lockout

-By June 2012, the league and the NFL Referees Association had not yet come to terms on a new collective bargaining agreement, thus failing to resolve a labor dispute.
-Accordingly, the NFL locked out the regular NFL game officials, and opened the 2012 season with replacement referees.
+By June 2012, the league and the NFL Referees Association (NFLRA) had not yet come to terms on a new collective bargaining agreement, thus failing to resolve a labor dispute.
+Accordingly, the NFL locked out the regular NFL game officials and opened the 2012 season with replacement referees.

 The replacement officials consisted of low-level college and high school officials.
 None were Division I college referees at the time since the league wanted to protect them from union backlash and let them continue working their scheduled games during the concurrent college football season.
 In addition, many of the top Division I conferences barred their officials from becoming replacements anyway because they employed current and former NFL referees as officiating supervisors.